mr150/mlut/docs/homepage.md

 # My Little UI Toolkit #
-Responsive, simple and lightweight toolkit with progressive enhancement for website UI development.
-MLUT united in itself the [Atomic CSS](https://acss.io/) and [BEM](https://bem.info/) methodologies.
+Toolkit for quick development of lightweight, easily changeable and mobile-first website UI with progressive enhancement.

 ## Structure ##
 - BEM blocks
 - CSS utilities
 - Developer tools

-For now MLUT contains only Sass tools and CSS.
+For now MLUT contains Sass tools and CSS library.

 ### Concept ###
-The library part of toolkit consists of 2 layers:
+The library part of toolkit united in itself ideas from [Atomic CSS](https://acss.io/) and [BEM](https://bem.info/).
+It consists of 2 layers:

 - Core - all that can be used at each website.
 This layer contains BEM blocks and CSS utilities.
 - Theme - something that is only used in specific theme.
 Theme can be used on different sites.
-This layer may contain utilities, scripts, styles, and components with BEM naming.
+This layer may contain utilities, scripts, styles and components with BEM naming.

 You can added third 'design' layer - parts of UI for a specific website.
 It may also contain utilities and components.